-In line with this planned approach, no regulations or proposals of regulation have been discussed in relation to data-sharing tools.
-The EU is not evaluating to regulate data sharing horizontally – that is, by harmonising its legal framework – and, at this stage, it considers sufficient to develop non-binding measures aimed at granting actors on the market the best possible conditions to share data – through the freedom of contract.
-In other words, the focus of the EU is not on ruling data sharing but rather on organising access to data from interested private parties, by providing them with better conditions to do it.
-This choice is justified by the intent not to limit the freedom of business of the parties involved.
-At the same time, B2B data sharing in the EU is impacted by several pieces of vertical regulation – depending on the type of data which companies intend to share – some of which will be considered in paragraphs 4 and 5 below.
+In accordance with this planned approach, no regulations or proposals of regulation have been discussed in relation to data sharing tools.
+The EU is not considering regulating data sharing horizontally: that is, by harmonizing its legal framework.
+At this stage, the EU considers it sufficient to develop non-binding measures aimed at granting actors in the market the best possible conditions for sharing data through the freedom of contract.
+In essence, the focus of the EU is not on controlling data sharing, but, rather, on organizing access to data from interested private parties, providing them with better conditions to do so.
+This direction is justified by the intent not to limit the freedom of business of the parties involved.
+At the same time, B2B data sharing in the EU is affected by several acts of vertical regulation, depending on the type of data which companies intend to share, some of which will be considered in Sections 4 and 5 below.

-In any case, B2B data sharing in itself is a recurrent category within the EU official documents concerning the building of a European data economy.
-It is presented as an activity with a major role in the development of a vibrant EU data economy, because market players often need it in order to extract the maximum value from private sector data.
-In particular, with its 2017 Communication on ‘Building a European Data Economy’, for the first time the Commission clarified the necessity of fostering effective access to data via non-legislative measures and planned the draft of a guidance on how non-personal data rights should be addressed in contracts, to increase the legal certainty for companies and to mitigate the effects of divergent national regulations.
+Regardless of what type of regulations are under discussion, within EU official documents, B2B data sharing is a recurring issue with respect to building a European data economy.
+According to these documents, B2B data sharing plays a major role in the development of a vibrant EU data economy because market players often data transfers in order to extract the maximum value from private sector data.
+In particular, in its 2017 Communication on Building a European Data Economy, the European Commission, for the first time, clarified the necessity of developing and encouraging effective access to data via non-legislative measures.
+This document also presented the draft of a plan on how non-personal data rights should be addressed in contracts in order to increase the legal certainty for companies and to mitigate the effects of divergent national regulations.

-The 2017 Communication was followed immediately by a public consultation on ‘Building a European Data Economy’.
-For our purposes, it is interesting to note that the stakeholders who answered the online survey agreed with the Commission’s approach and had an influence in the decision to adopt non-regulatory measures aimed at incentivising data sharing.
-This results from an (asserted) intention to consider the effects from data sharing to be mainly beneficial and to regard the existing regulatory framework as adequate – with horizontal legislation on data sharing deemed too premature.
-Relevant stakeholders’ answers also highlighted the importance of safeguarding investments put into the production and analysis of data and the limited use of data sharing outside economic groups.
+The 2017 Communication was followed immediately by a public consultation on Building a European Data Economy.
+It is notable that the stakeholders answering the online survey agreed with the Commission’s approach and influenced the decision to adopt non-regulatory measures aimed at incentivizing data sharing.
+This approach resulted from the stated intention to consider the effects from data sharing to be mainly beneficial and to regard the existing regulatory framework as adequate, with the imposition of horizontal legislation on data sharing deemed premature.
+Relevant stakeholders’ answers also highlighted the importance of safeguarding investments made in the production and analysis of data and the limited use of data sharing outside economic sectors.

-A later Communication in 2018 (‘Towards a common European data space’) generally confirmed the strategy on B2B data sharing, established the key principles of the action and committed to keep the dialogue with stakeholders open.
-In particular, the Commission stressed the need for regularly assessing whether a non-regulatory approach toward B2B data sharing – composed of principles and codes of conduct – remains sufficient to “maintain fair and open markets”.
+A later Communication in 2018, Towards a Common European Data Space, generally confirmed this strategy on B2B data sharing.
+It established the key principles of action to be taken and committed to keeping the dialogue with stakeholders open.
+In particular, the Commission stressed the need to regularly assess whether a non-regulatory approach toward B2B data sharing, consisting of principles and codes of conduct continued to remain sufficient to “maintain fair and open markets.”

-A comparison between the discussions in 2017 and 2018 on the tools to incentivise data sharing reveals a narrowing of the measures under analysis.
-Indeed, the 2017 Communication debated, inter alia, the opportunity to develop: a guidance on incentivising businesses to share data; technical solutions for reliable identification and exchange of data; default contract rules; a data producer’s right; and a framework based on access to anonymised data against remuneration.
-The 2018 Communication set out the measures to incentivise data sharing with three more specific categories: (i) fostering the use of application programming interfaces to simplify access and use of datasets; (ii) developing recommended standard contract terms; and (iii) publishing EU guidelines.
+A comparison between the discussions in 2017 and 2018 on the tools for incentivizing data sharing reveals a narrowing of the measures under consideration.
+Indeed, the 2017 Communication debated, inter alia, the opportunity to develop: a guidance on incentivizing businesses to share data; technical solutions for reliable identification and exchange of data; default contract rules; a data producer’s rights; and a framework based on access to anonymized data in return for remuneration.
+The 2018 Communication categorized the measures for incentivizing data sharing into three more specific categories: (i) fostering the use of application programming interfaces to simplify access and use of datasets; (ii) developing recommended standard contract terms; and (iii) publishing EU guidelines.